Lumbar shift: Causes and correction (how to treat it?)

 Typically, the lumbar shift is explained by the compensation of the body which aims to avoid the compression or the irritation of a nerve root affected by a discal pathology.
 For example, a herniated disc left L5-S1 would cause a compensatory phenomenon manifested by a right lumbar shift of the patient aimed at avoiding disc pinching at the left L5-S1 level.

-The cases of ipsilateral lumbar shifts, although rare (10% of cases as mentioned above), would be explained by a sagging of the vertebral body superior compared to vertebral body underlying in response to disc protrusion.
-This collapse would create a displacement of the trunk on the same side, hence the ipsilateral lumbar shift.
+The cases of ipsilateral lumbar shifts, although rare (10% of cases as mentioned above), would be explained by a sagging of the vertebral body superior to the underlying vertebral body in response to a disc protrusion.
+This sagging would create a movement of the trunk on the same side, hence the ipsilateral lumbar shift.

 Summary: Documented causes of lumbar shift include: